The Vermont Rental Application Process

 - A section with the authorization for the background check and credit check.
 You cannot run these checks unless the applicant signs the rental application form.
 This section is also ideal for reminding the applicant that the fee they paid is nonrefundable.

 - A signature line and a blank space for the date.

 Rental Application Resources for Tenants in Vermont

 If you're a renter in Vermont, you're involved in a legal contract.
 Many renters feel as if they do not have as many rights as the landlord or any rights at all.
 However, Vermont landlord-tenant law does give renters certain rights.
 Here are some helpful links:

-The state of Vermont has no law that says how much landlords must charge for a security deposit, however, the law does indicate that a landlord must return the tenant’s deposit within 14 days of their lease end and their exiting of the premise.
+The State of Vermont has no law that caps how much landlords may charge for a security deposit.
+However, the law indicates that a landlord must return the tenant’s deposit within 14 days of their lease ending and moving out of the rental property.

 Vermont Statutes Annotated Title 9 § 4461